+Even before hiring Dimitroff, Blank's search focused on defensive coaches.
 The Falcons may try to build a strong defense around those established players while rebuilding an offense devastated by the exit of Michael Vick, the star quarterback who was the face of the franchise before his guilty plea to federal dogfighting charges.

 Vick is serving a 23-month sentence.
 He also is under an indefinite suspension by NFL commissioner Roger Goodell.

 A key early decision by Smith and Dimitroff will be whether to chose a new quarterback with the Falcons' first pick, as high as No. 3 overall, in the April draft.

 The Falcons tried three starting quarterbacks in 2007, but Leftwich, Joey Harrington and Chris Redman are not seen as long-term answers at the position.

 The loss of Vick was too much for first-year coach Bobby Petrino to overcome.
 Petrino quit with a 3-10 record to take a job at Arkansas, leaving secondary coach Emmitt Thomas to finish out the 4-12 season as the interim head coach.

 Smith will be Atlanta's sixth coach since December 2003.
 Before Petrino quit, Dan Reeves and Jim Mora were fired.
 Wade Phillips and Thomas worked three games each as interim replacements.